Celebrate summer with this sweet, tart Strawberry Rhubarb Galette! It’s perfect with a scoop of vanilla ice cream.

 - 2 Tbsp. caster sugar

-Add cold butter, working in with pastry cutter until fully mixed in.
-Mixture should resemble pebbles.
+- Add cold butter, working in with pastry cutter until fully mixed in and dough chunks are the size of pebbles.

 - Form the ball into a disc, wrap in plastic, and place in fridge for one hour.